google/gvisor/g3doc/user_guide/compatibility.md

 *   Some tools, such as `tcpdump` and old versions of `ping`, require explicitly enabling raw sockets via the unsafe `--net-raw` runsc flag.
+    * In case of tcpdump the following invocations will work
+        * tcpdump -i any
+        * tcpdump -i <device-name> -p  (-p is required to disable promiscuous mode)
 *   Different Docker images can behave differently.
 For example, Alpine Linux and Ubuntu have different `ip` binaries.